nthmost/python-secureconfig/README.rst

 error for an attempted operation.

-When proactive=False and locations do not exist, you'll get a KeyError for environment variables or an OSError for
+When proactive=False and locations do not exist, you'll get a KeyError for environment variables or an OSError for files.

 If CryptKeeper classes are instantiated without a key argument, they will generate a key automatically for you.